 At Prevex, we have worked towards lowering our carbon emissions for a long time already.
-Following the guidelines set by the GHG Protocol, we have managed to lower our annual operational CO2 emissions with as much as 89% compared to 2018.
+Following the guidelines set by the GHG Protocol, we managed to achieve operational carbon neutrality in 2023.

-Back in 2019, our Finnish factory switched to 100% climate neutral energy, and in 2021, our Polish factory followed the example.
+Back in 2019, our Finnish factory switched to 100% climate neutral energy.
+In 2021, our Polish factory – which was closed in 2023 – followed the example.
 Since then, Prevex’s water traps have been produced using a varying mix of climate neutral energy sources like wind, sun, hydro and nuclear power.
-These actions have helped us lower our operational emissions with as much as 89% compared to 2018.
+These actions helped us reach operational carbon neutrality in 2023.

 We have also made other measures to lower the carbon footprint of our operations.
 In 2020, we installed a heat pump in our Finnish factory, which makes use of the surplus energy generated during production.
 Annually, this saves an equivalent of 745 MWh in district heating.